OneSignalDevelopers/onesignal-android-sample/README.md

 # OneSignal Android Sample

-Sample app demonstrating integrating the OneSignal SDL into an Android project built with Kotlin.
+Sample app demonstrating integrating the OneSignal SDK into an Android project built with Kotlin.

 ## Requirements